yottajunaid/LazyKey/README.md

 ## 📥 Installation (For Users)

-1. Go to the [Download](https://github.com/yottajunaid/LazyKey/releases/download/EXE_File/LazyKey.exe) page.
+1. Go to the [Download](https://github.com/yottajunaid/LazyKey/releases/download/EXE_File/LazyKey_Setup_v1.exe) page.

-2. Download `LazyKey.exe`.
+2. Download `LazyKey_Setup_v1.exe`.

 3. Run the installer and follow the "Next" prompts.
-It may recognize as unknown publisher so just click on **more info** and click on **Install Anyway**

 4. Launch **LazyKey** from your Desktop or Start Menu or from wherever you downloaded the file.